Do you provide support to a relative, partner, friend or neighbour who could not manage without you? Then you are a carer.

 Salisbury Medical practice have teamed up with Carers Support Wiltshire to raise awareness of unpaid carers and ensure that those registered with the surgery receive appropriate advice, information and support regarding their caring role.

-Carers clinics are held twice a year at Fisherton House, whereby carers are seen initially by our Assistant Practitioner to enable early identification of any health conditions they may have, followed by an appointment with Carers Support Wiltshire to discuss the carer’s support needs, such as isolation, coping skills, stress/anxiety, information on breaks, finances and a range of carer support services available to them.
+Carers clinics are held at Fisherton House, whereby carers are seen initially by our Assistant Practitioner to enable early identification of any health conditions they may have, followed by an appointment with Carers Support Wiltshire to discuss the carer’s support needs, such as isolation, coping skills, stress/anxiety, information on breaks, finances and a range of carer support services available to them.
 This will in turn improve the carers physical and emotional health and well-being, and reduce admissions to hospital.
+Please call 01722 333034 to book an appointment.

 Caring for someone else can often take its toll on your own health, click on the link for 7 top tips to caring for yourself and looking after your own wellbeing too.
 Caring for yourself